Give us a Call

 Samantha has experience providing assessment and intervention in various settings including hospitals, clinics, and the community.
 She has worked with preschool and school-aged children with speech, language, fluency, and social communication disorders.
 Samantha has also provided assessment and intervention to adults with swallowing and communication needs.

 Samantha is committed to providing evidence-based care that targets the individualized needs of her clients.
-She is a passionate individual that loves helping her clients reach their goals and build their self-confidence.
+She is a passionate individual who loves helping her clients reach their goals and build their self-confidence.
 Samantha is bilingual and can provide services in English and Cantonese.

 Sarah Levy